How Can You Break Your Lease Without Penalty?

-The main question now is: how can you break your lease without penalty?
+The main question now is: how can you ?
 Unfortunately, the right answer to this question eludes many renters.
 Not knowing what happens when you break a lease, who to report to, or the right procedure to follow can lead to even more mistakes down the road.

 Here's a comprehensive guide on how to break your rental lease without penalty and how DoNotPay can help.